SerhanAksut/Firebase-iOS-Binary-SDK/README.md

 ## Version Compatibility

 This package aims to stay up-to-date with the latest stable Firebase iOS SDK releases.
-Check the [releases page](https://github.com/SerhanAksut/Firebase-iOS-Binary-SDK/releases) for version information and changelog.
+The current version includes updated binaries from the latest Firebase iOS SDK release, ensuring you have access to the newest features and bug fixes.
+Check the [releases page](https://github.com/SerhanAksut/Firebase-iOS-Binary-SDK/releases) for detailed version information and changelog.

 ## Contributing